The 100 Unhealthiest Places in Your Home

 "Some people think that more products for house cleaning they use, they will be safer.
 However, some of those products contain serious health hazards and can be quite toxic," says Dr. Nikola Djordjevic, MD.

-Recommendation: "That's why you should read the declaration carefully and avoid anything with formaldehyde and perchloroethylene.
+The Rx: "That's why you should read the declaration carefully and avoid anything with formaldehyde and perchloroethylene.
 A good idea would be to turn to home-made cleaning products such as the one we can make with lemon, vinegar or baking soda."

 Your Plastic Containers Could Be Hazardous